 A 2016 HBO2T research study, funded by the US Government National Institute of Health, and published in the journal Brain Research, found that HBOT can halve the symptoms of opiate withdrawal.
 The lead researcher hailed the discovery as of “profound importance” at a time when heroin use has doubled among young Americans in the last decade.

-Hyperbaric oxygen for liver damage
+Hyperbaric oxygen for alcoholic liver damage

 We hope that HBOT will be of interest to liver damaged patients and their doctors where standard treatment options are restricted.